fetchai/agents-tac/docs/sections/baseline_agent.rst

 Negotiation
 ------------

-The :class:`~tac.agents.v2.base.participant_agent.ParticipantAgent` implements the FIPA negotiation protocol.
+The :class:`~tac.agents.v2.base.participant_agent.ParticipantAgent` implements the FIPA negotiation protocol in :class:`~tac.agents.v2.base.negotiation_behaviours.FIPABehaviour`.
 A FIPA negotiation starts with a call for proposal (:class:`~oef.messages.CFP`) which contains a :class:`~oef.query.Query` referencing the services which are demanded or supplied by the sending agent.
 The receiving agent then responds, if it implements the FIPA negotiation protocol, with a suitable proposal (:class:`~oef.messages.Propose`) which contains a list of :class:`~oef.schema.Description` objects (think individual proposals).
 The first agent responds to the proposal with either a :class:`~oef.messages.Decline` or an :class:`~oef.messages.Accept`.
 Assuming the agent accepts, it will also send the :class:`~tac.platform.protocol.Transaction` to the :class:`~tac.platform.controller.ControllerAgent`.
 Finally, the second agent can close the negotiation by responding with a matching :class:`~oef.messages.Accept` and a submission of the :class:`~tac.platform.protocol.Transaction` to the :class:`~tac.platform.controller.ControllerAgent`.
 The controller only settles a transaction if it receives matching transactions from each one of the two trading parties referenced in the transaction.

 .. mermaid:: ../_static/diagrams/fipa_negotiation_1.mmd
     :align: center